KordaMentha/EnterClaimsTestWebApi/README.md

-# EnterClaimsTestWebApi
+# EnterClaimsTestWebApi help documentation

+The API's are hosted on Azure - https://enterclaimtestwebapi-dtfvaqfzfqe5dgc5.australiasoutheast-01.azurewebsites.net

-Below is a Json format of API's
+Below is a list of API's (Json)
 {
   "openapi": "3.0.1",
   "info": {